Life Post Kindred Fest

 Planning, Learning & Research

-Before doing anything I research it to death (that’s the nerd and perfectionist in me).
+Before doing anything I researched it to death (that’s the nerd and perfectionist in me).
 I became obsessed with the idea of throwing a festival halfway through my junior year at University of Michigan.
 Luckily for me, as a student at the Ross School of Business I had access to an abundance of industry and consumer reports.
 I would spend weekend nights ditching my friends so I could emerge myself with as much information as I could.
 Everything from information on the live event industry to market research on black-millennial-consumer and social sharing habits.

 Closer to the launch, I was introduced to the Festival Thrower’s Bible and it really took it as so.
 A big “thank you” to the writer Tucker Gumber for providing a path through the logistics of throwing a festival for me.
 (You too can check out the resource here) It took me about a week to make it all the way through that Bible; highlighting and looking up other resources mentioned within.
 Had I not did my homework, executing the festival would not have went as well as it did.